jquast/wcwidth/docs/intro.rst

 queries with a terminal in cooked or raw mode, and to parse the responses for their ``(y, x)`` locations and measure the difference ``x``.

-This code should also be careful check whether it is attached to a terminal and be careful of possible timeout, slow network, or non-response when working with "dumb terminals" like a CI build.
+This code should also be careful to check whether it is attached to a terminal and be careful of possible timeout, slow network, or non-response when working with "dumb terminals" like a CI build.

 `jquast/blessed`_ library provides such a helping `Terminal.detect_ambiguous_width()`_ method: